chuwa-fullstack-training/fullstack-training-06022025/homeworks/lecture9/hw1.md

 - Get all employees
 - Get all employees of a company

+* - Get all managers of a company

 The Company schema should have the following fields:

 - name: String